shackcrack007/hybrid-attacks-course-template/labs (for course sessions, not part of setup)/lab-3-tokens/README.md

 ### Prepare a victim user with high privileges:

-1. RDP and login to the Win11 VM using the user `user1@YOURDOMAIN.onmicrosoft.com`
+1. RDP and login to the Win11 VM using the user `user1@YOURDOMAIN.onmicrosoft.com` (or your other assigned user in class)
 2. run `dsregcmd /status` and make sure you don't have "invalid".. fields, and that you see `AzureAdPrt : YES`
    ![prt](prtexists.png)
 3. Make sure you are verified:
-   1. open Edge and make sure you have your profile logged in
+   1. open Edge, login to myapps.microsoft.com and **set up MFA**
    2. go to Start -> Account Info and make sure you don't have any warning about not being verified, if you have then verify yourself.
       ![verify](verifyAccount.png)
 4. if there's still an issue, restart the vm and login again

 #